department-of-veterans-affairs/vets-website/va-gov/pages/health-care/view-test-lab-results.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-No. But you can enter this information yourself so you can keep all your results in one place.
+No. But you can enter this information yourself to keep all your results in one place.

 </div>
 </div>